Table of Contents

 To monitor network traffic, SNMP must be configured on the remote device.
 This usually needs to be activated and (minimally) configured to allow you to check data.
 The SNMP device allows you to configure which IP can make queries, and with which community.
 This ends up working as an additional security measure.

 Now go to the Agent edit main view section.
 Below you may see this agent's Wizard configuration submenu.
-Choose the SNMP Interface wizard, as you can see on the following screenshot:
+Choose the SNMP Interface wizard:

 With Ctrl+Click (or CMD+Click in Mac) you may select more than one element in both boxes, as shown in the following screenshot.
 Remember to monitor the outgoing traffic (ifOutOctets), the incoming traffic (ifInOctets), and the interface status (ifOperStatus) on each interface.
 In this particular case, eth1, eth2 and eth3.

-Remember that the network traffic modules are incremental, meaning its value is the difference between the information sample taken previously, and the current information.
+Remember that the network traffic modules are incremental type, meaning its value is the difference between the information sample taken previously, and the current information.
 It shows a “rate” (in this case bytes/sec) so it takes some time (between 5 and 10 minutes) before it shows anything.

 If you do not wish to wait or you prefer to “force” network module execution, use the force remote check icon (it will not work on local modules, or on modules collected locally by a software agent).
 Depending on the server load, it may take between 2 and 15 seconds to execute the network test.